Eliastik/snakeia/README.md

 * Uses the CSS framework [Bootstrap 4](https://getbootstrap.com/) and the theme [Flat UI](https://designmodo.github.io/Flat-UI/)

 ## Changelog

+* Version 1.2 (7/3/2019):
+  - Migration to the Lowlight.Astar software library, which supports torus-shaped grids, which improves AI performance;
+  - Correction and improvement of the performances of the AI ​​in low level mode;
+  - Fixed the generation of walls at random positions: dead ends are now detected and removed;
+  - Fixed a bug with the translation engine during the initial loading of the page: in some cases, the page was not translated and the language menu did not load;
+  - Support for resource loading errors: an error message is displayed in this case;
+  - A Current game infos menu is available in the Pause menu > About…;
+  - The minimum speed allowed is now 100;
+  - Simplifications of the code.

 * Version 1.1 (6/30/2019):
   - Integration of the i18next translation engine and translation of the application into English;